We may get commissions for purchases made through links in this post.

 Maintenance and Cleaning Tips

 Regularly Dust and Wipe Down: Dust your pegboard regularly to keep it clean and free from debris.
-Take everything off and use a damp cloth or sponge to wipe down the pegboard surface and accessories regularly.
+Once a month, take everything off and use a damp cloth or sponge to wipe down the pegboard surface and accessories.

 Inspect for Loose Accessories: Check for any loose hooks or accessories and tighten them if necessary.